Key principles of Graduate Outcomes

 Contact methods and survey timing

 Graduates will be surveyed by telephone or online approximately 15 months after completing their studies.
 This is a significant change from the current DLHE survey, which contacts graduates after six months.
 15 months has been chosen as it gives graduates a meaningful opportunity to progress in their post-graduation activities, while still being close enough to the point of completing studies that high response rates should be achievable.
+Learn more about survey timings and contact methods.

 Our model of open centralisation means that the Graduates Outcomes survey will be administered in a central survey operation overseen by HESA.
 This operation will be responsible for contacting graduates, quality checking responses, completing additional coding and returning the data to HESA.
 The steering group will monitor the performance of the Graduate Outcomes survey.